Creating Scriptless Functional Tests

 How to Create Groups

 A custom Group contains multiple Actions that occur together in a given order.
-For example, you can create a custom "Login" Group that contains a sequence of three Actions, "Enter User ID", "Enter Password", "Click Submit".
+For example, you can create a custom "Login" Group that contains a sequence of three Actions, "Enter User ID," "Enter Password," "Click Submit."

-To create a Group straight from the Test Definition, drag a sequence of Actions into the Scenario Editor, and select their check boxes.
+To create a Group directly from the Test Definition, drag a sequence of Actions into the Scenario Editor, and select their check boxes.
 The selected steps must be consecutive without gaps.
 Then enter a name for the Group and click Save As Group Action.

-It is possible to nest Groups inside other Groups, but you will not be able to drill down and edit nested Groups directly in the Scenario Editor.
+You can nest Groups inside other Groups, but you will not be able to drill down and edit nested Groups directly in the Scenario Editor.

 How to Edit Groups